openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

-In addition to reusing the syntactic form of `L` descriptors, `Q` descriptors also reuse the `L` carrier -- in the JVM, there is no structural difference between a reference to an primitive object and a reference to an identity object.
+In addition to reusing the syntactic form of `L` descriptors, `Q` descriptors also reuse the `L` carrier -- in the JVM, there is no structural difference between a reference to a primitive object and a reference to an identity object.

 Both `Q`-carried and `L`-carried values are references are operated on by the same set of `a*` bytecodes.
 The JVM verifier ensures, however, that `Q`-carried